tar.gzfile. If you need to create an image from an instance, read the Creating a custom image documentation.

 Create a snapshot of the disk.
 Name the snapshot

-[DISK_NAME]is the name of the disk to create the snapshot from.
+[SNAPSHOT_NAME]is the name of the disk from which you created the snapshot.

 image-snapshotsnapshot to create a new disk named